MANH:NASDAQManhattan Associates, Inc. Analysis

 Key Factors

-- High ROE and operating margins indicating durable competitive advantage
+- Sustained high ROE and operating margins indicate durable competitive advantage

 Key Metrics & Analysis